horouuu/stego-c/README.md

 ## Setup and Build

-Ensure you have a C compiler installed.
+Ensure you have a C compiler installed (e.g. gcc).

 To build the project, run: